dtaht/blog-cerowrt/content/post/oldest_active_queue_first.md

 Newer FQ methods (QFQ, SQF, DRR++, fq_codel), attempt to give some priority to new flows entering the system.
-This pushes new flows to faster parity with older ones, drives applications to respond to short flows earlier, and overall gave a 25% boost in network performance over straight AQM methods in mixed traffic.
+This pushes new flows to faster parity with older ones, drives applications to respond to short flows earlier, and overall gave a marked boost in network performance over older FQ methods in mixed traffic.

 BUT: These techniques were pioneered on switched ethernet, which is a full-duplex medium, with a minimum media access time measured in usec